Conduitry/svelte-tiny-validator/README.md

 ## Overview

-This is a tiny form validation library that assumes you are okay with writing your own functions that accept input and return the validation error for that field.
+This is a tiny form validation library that assumes you are okay with writing your own code to check the validity of field values.
 It also makes a couple other (hopefully reasonable) assumptions about how you want your form to work:

 - Fields should not display validation errors until you first leave the field, or until you try to submit the form.
 - Validation errors should disappear the moment you fix them, not when you next leave the field.